1971–72 Port Vale F.C. season: Third Division

 The season opened with a 1–1 draw with Brighton & Hove Albion in front of just 4,384 fans, causing Lee to warn that such low attendances would require him to sell off the club's best players.
-By the end of September Vale were performing well on the pitch, and off it had sold the main car park to The Co-operative Group for £30,000.
+August ended with consecutive home defeats, and Loska joined the injury list with a broken collarbone.
+By the end of September, Vale were performing well on the pitch, and off it had sold the main car park to The Co-operative Group for £30,000.
+Bob Mountford scored on his league debut in a 1–1 draw at Brighton & Hove Albion on 16 October.
+Vale were beaten 3–2 at the league leaders AFC Bournemouth three days later.
 Goals were at a premium despite a 4–3 win over York City and 4–4 draw with Aston Villa at Vale Park.
 Sporadic violence continued to break out at many matches, as local businesses had their windows smashed, local residents were menaced and fights broke out.
 In November, Clint Boulton was sold to Torquay United for £10,000.
-The next month Lee brought Ray Harford from Mansfield Town for a £5,000 fee, as well as Keith Lindsey from Southend United for 'a small fee'.
-Vale comfortable in the league, Chairman Graham Bourne resigned in January, along with colleague and fellow director George Sanders.
-This left the Board of Directors with just two members, one of which, previous chairman Mark Singer, was re-elected as Chairman.
-The Sentinels Chris Harper stated that "Vale will never make progress while they are plagued by trouble at the top".
+The next month Lee brought "tall and aggressive" Ray Harford from Mansfield Town for a £5,000 fee, as well as "quick and aggressive" right-back Keith Lindsey from Southend United for 'a small fee'.
+Tony Lacey was sidelined with a dislocated shoulder, though Sammy Morgan looked sharper in front of goal after switching to new contact lenses.

+Vale were comfortable in the league.
+On New Year's Day, Chairman Graham Bourne was reported to The Football Association for swearing at referee Keith Styles in a 2–1 win over Shrewsbury Town.
+Bourne resigned later that month, along with colleague and fellow director George Sanders.
+This left the board of directors with just two members, one of whom, previous chairman Mark Singer, was re-elected as chairman.
+The Sentinel's Chris Harper stated that "Vale will never make progress while they are plagued by trouble at the top".
 The team continued with good home form, but invariably lost away from Vale Park.
 On 16 February, Sammy Morgan scored on his debut for Northern Ireland, and picked up six further caps whilst at the club.
-On 4 March, only 2,809 bothered to turn out for a 1–0 home win over Mansfield Town in strong wind and snow, whilst rivals Stoke City won the 1972 League Cup Final in front of a crowd of nearly 100,000 at Wembley Stadium.
+On 4 March, only 2,809 bothered to turn out for a 1–0 home win over Mansfield Town in strong wind and snow, whilst rivals Stoke City won the 1972 League Cup final in front of a crowd of nearly 100,000 at Wembley Stadium.

 Vale went on to go ten games without a win, also scoring just one goal in a run of seven games, to the frustration of their supporters.
 Despite this, the now annual 'Meet the Manager' evening 'warmed the heart' of Lee.
 A 1–0 win over Barnsley at the end of April ensured the club's safety from the drop.
 On 8 May, Sproson made his farewell competitive appearance for the club in front of only 2,743 supporters, in a 2–1 defeat to Rotherham United.
 Lee angrily declared that "the attendance was nothing short of a disgrace to mark the end of a legend".
 Four days later there was an even smaller turnout for a final day 1–1 draw with Rochdale.
+Fans were dissatisfied with the dour style of play under Lee, who was generally seen as performing an excellent job on a shoestring budget with poor training facilities amd injuries to key players.